-However, by no means should this in any way demotivate you or make you think that they don’t for them the interviewee is just another person they have to assess.
-They deal with job interviews much more often than you do, obviously.
-This can mean that what appears appropriate, unique or well-reasoned to you might be something that recruiters have already heard many times, maybe dozens of times in a single week!
+However, by no means should this in any way demotivate you.
+For them, an interviewee is just another person they have to assess.
+They deal with job interviews much more often than you do.
+This means that what appears appropriate, unique, or well-reasoned to you might be something that recruiters have already heard many times, maybe dozens of times in a single week!

-Thus, in an effort to distinguish yourself from other job seekers, you should endeavor to avoid mundane, repetitious answers that recruiters have heard many times before.
-So it helps to know what exactly recruiters want interviewers want to hear from job seekers during interviews as well as the type of things they have heard many times before.
+Thus, to distinguish yourself from other job seekers, you should avoid mundane, repetitious answers that recruiters have heard many times before.
+So, answering some unique answers that the recruiters want to hear will ease the way of getting your dream job.

 So, which answers to common interview questions are considered terrible, and what should be their best alternatives?
 Although various recruiters may think differently as to how to respond to questions, here are seven answers that nearly every hiring manager suggests job seekers not say, ever, during an interview, regardless of the nature of the job.

-Usual Answer: Details of personal and family life, medical history (sometimes), personal and professional shortcomings.
+Usual Answer: Details of personal and family life, medical history (sometimes), and personal and professional shortcomings.